Babzyadamu/Salary-Prediction-Uisng-Excel/README.md

 # Problem Statement

-The aim of this analysis is to answer the question of a sales company if years of experience has an effect on the salary of employees.
+The aim of this analysis is to build a model & answer the question of a sales company if years of experience has an effect on the salary of employees.

 # Skills & Concept used: